LLNL/merlin/docs/source/modules/installation.rst

 A rabbitmq server can be started to provide the broker, the redis server will still be required for the backend.
 Merlin is configured to use ssl encryption for all communication with the rabbitmq server.
 This tutorial ca use self-signed certificates .
-Information on TLS can be found here ``provide link``.
+Information on rabbit with TLS can be found here: `rabbit TLS <https://www.rabbitmq.com/ssl.html>`_

 A set of self-signed keys is created through the ``tls-gen`` package.
 These keys are then copied to a common directory for use in the rabbitmq